chuanqisun/white-label-store/README.md

-# white-label-store
+# The White Label store
-An e-commerce website without any branding for prototyping and user studies
+An e-commerce website without any branding, built for experiments